Modelling of pressure drop in periodic square-bar packed beds: Results and discussion

 We provide an overview of the flow field under different geometric configurations and flow conditions. \Cref{fig:Re200_a20_a30} presents the mean velocity field for two different angles ($\alpha=\SI{20}{\degree}, \SI{30}{\degree}$) at the highest Reynolds number ($\mathrm{Re}_\mathrm{p} = 200$), on the slices through the void spaces in each module located at the position P3 (see \cref{fig:ModuleGeometry}).
 The strong similarities observed between successive layers highlight the periodic nature of the flow, thereby justifying the use of periodically averaged quantities in the following sections.

 For the rotation angle of $\SI{20}{\degree}$, visualized in \cref{fig:Re200_a20}, the areas of high velocity field are confined to the central section of the void spaces.
-This is a direct result of a \emph{channel-like} nature of the geometries with small rotation angle.
-Each void space is characterized by a strong streamwise connectivity (closely aligned and single inlet and outlet) inducing preferential transport of momentum along the centre.
-Moreover, a weak recirculating flow can be observed in the \say{cavity}$\text{--}$like regions of the void spaces located at the sides of the strong core flow.
-This is consistent with the observations of \citet{Zhang2025}, that in the inertial regime of laminar flow, recirculation zones emerge near the walls when the flow passes through pore-throat structures.

-\Cref{fig:Re200_a30} shows the mean velocity field at the same location in each layer for the $\SI{30}{\degree}$ geometry.
+Although the bars at this angle are still partially aligned, the geometry already exhibits characteristics of the \emph{lattice-like} regime: the void spaces show increased lateral connectivity compared to smaller angles ($\alpha \leq \SI{10}{\degree}$).
+Each void space retains a degree of streamwise connectivity (closely aligned inlet and outlet), inducing preferential transport of momentum along the centre.
+Moreover, a weak recirculating flow can be observed in the cavity-like regions of the void spaces located at the sides of the strong core flow.
+This is consistent with the observations of \citet{Zhang2025}, that in the inertial regime of laminar flow, recirculation zones emerge near the walls when the flow passes through pore-throat structures. \Cref{fig:Re200_a30} shows the mean velocity field at the same location in each layer for the $\SI{30}{\degree}$ geometry.
 At this rotation angle, the layers become multiply-connected with inlets and outlets staggered due to the rotation of the base geometry.
-We can refer to such geometry as \emph{lattice-like}, and in such cases, the interactions between successive layers lead to a more heterogeneous velocity distribution than in the \emph{channel-like} geometry.
+We can refer to such geometry as \emph{lattice-like}, and in such cases, the interactions between successive layers lead to a more heterogeneous velocity distribution than in the channel-like geometries ($\alpha \leq \SI{10}{\degree}$).
 In the $\alpha = \SI{30}{\degree}$ case, the positioning of the inlets and outlets results in pronounced wall-jets (on the order of $4$–$5\langle w\rangle$) and large recirculation regions characterized by high velocities, leading to a highly non-uniform distribution of velocity within the void spaces.
 For a more in-depth study of the flow in this geometry the reader is referred to our previous work \citep{sadowski2025}.

 After examining the influence of the rotation angle on the flow structure, the effect of the Reynolds number on the flow regime was considered. \Cref{fig:Re1_200_streamlines} shows the normalized mean velocity magnitude for a geometry with $\alpha = \SI{60}{\degree}$ at two different Reynolds numbers.
-The slices shown in the \cref{fig:Re1_200_streamlines} are extracted from the mid-planes of three successive modules, located at $z = 5$, $15$, and $\SI{25}{mm}$, respectively.
+The slices shown in \cref{fig:Re1_200_streamlines} are extracted from the mid-planes of three successive modules, located at $z = 5$, $15$, and $\SI{25}{mm}$, respectively.